-In today’s digital marketing landscape, AdTech companies are are popping up everywhere.
+In today’s digital marketing landscape, AdTech companies with the capability to give customers a way to display ad metrics are popping up everywhere.
 The ability to precisely target your audience online can reap great rewards for your marketing and revenue objectives, and entrepreneurs and founders are taking note.

-That’s where AdTech Metrics and Analytics come in.
+That’s where AdTech Analytics and Metrics come in.

-Companies like AdRoll, Facebook, and Twitter all have ad platforms that display AdTech metrics to their customers.
+Companies like AdRoll, AdEspresso, Facebook, and Twitter all have ad platforms that display AdTech analytics and metrics to their customers.
 We’ll show you how you can build and embed these kinds of analytics into your products, too — with real-time results and unlimited scalability.

 Spoiler alert: it’s actually pretty easy to do.